 Assistant Vice President for Student Affairs

-David Clokey serves as the Assistant Vice President of Student Affairs for Administration.
-He coordinates the central budget process for the Division, directs the University Student Fee process for the General University Fee and Student Activity Funds, oversees the Division capital project prioritization processes, the Division technology oversight committee as well as supervises the Division’s IT Department, the One Card ID Office, the Student Union, and the staff responsible for the program functions within the Office of the Vice President (Human Resources, Assessment and Strategic Planning, Senior Transition and Engagement Programs, Alumni Relations, and Foundation account management).
-He also co-teaches the Practicum Course for the Higher Education and Student Affairs graduate program.
+David Clokey serves as the Assistant Vice President for Student Affairs for Administration.
+He coordinates the central budget process for the Division, directs the University Student Fee process for the General University Fee and Student Activity Funds, oversees the Division capital project prioritization processes, the Division technology oversight committee as well as supervises the Division’s IT Department, the One Card ID Office, the Student Union, and the staff responsible for the program functions within the Office of the Vice President (Human Resources, Assessment and Strategic Planning, Alumni Relations, and Foundation account management).
 David earned his Master’s degree in Higher Education and Student Affairs from the University of Vermont and his Bachelor’s degree in Business Administration and Management from Indiana State University.
 He has worked professionally at the University of Vermont and the University of Maryland prior to his arrival at UConn in August 2002.

 Assistant Vice President for Student Affairs,

 Executive Director of Student Activities